MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 If this occurs, close and reopen your Office application to be able to apply your labels.

+#### User interface changes when applying labels

+When co-authoring is enabled in your tenant, the user interface for selecting labels with user-defined protection comes from the built-in labeling client instead of the Azure Information Protection unified labeling client.

+While users can still apply the same labels, advanced, out-of-the-box permission levels like **Reviewer**, **Co-author**, and **Only For Me** are unavailable.
+Instead, use other permissions, such as **Read**, **Change**, and **Full Control** with customizations to achieve the same permission levels.
+For example, to set permissions for **Co-author**, select **Change** and then add permissions for **PRINT** and **COPY** separately.

+The built-in labeling client does not currently support domain-level permissions.

 #### Unsupported features for co-authoring

 The following features are not supported or are partially supported when [co-authoring is enabled](/microsoft-365/compliance/sensitivity-labels-coauthoring) for files encrypted with sensitivity labels: